re-nft/_v2_.sdk/README.md

 let wallet = new Wallet(walletMnemonic);
 wallet = wallet.connect(provider);

+// alternatively instead of the above, you can instantiate with a private key
+// const privKey = "<privateKey>";
+// let wallet = new Wallet(privKey);

 const main = async () => {
   // you need an instance of ethers.Signer here const renft = new ReNFT(wallet);